ykkimhgu/course-doc/ec-course/lab/lab2023-gitbookUploaded-backup/lab-exti-and-systick.md

 ## Introduction

-In this lab, you are required to create two simple programs using interrupt:
+Create two simple programs using external interrupt:

 (1) displaying the number counting from 0 to 9 with Button Press